lunocratic/Zeroro2DGame/README.md

 **Zeroro2DGame** is a simple 2D game designed to help me understand the basics of game mechanics, physics, and visual storytelling.
 The game features:

 - A character that can move, jump, and interact with objects.
-- A variety of obstacles and challenges.
+- A variety of obstacles 🕹️ challenges.
 - A kill zone that resets the game when triggered.

 The primary objective of the game is to navigate through levels, collect items, and avoid falling into hazardous zones.